 - Drizzle in the olive oil.
 Add the bell pepper and three-fourths of the green onions.
 Stir and cook until the pepper is crisp-tender, about 8 minutes.

 - Add the spinach a few handfuls at a time, stirring until the spinach wilts.
 It will look like a lot of spinach at first, but it will cook down considerably.
 This will take about 2 minutes.
 Add the vegetables to the mixing bowl with the sausage.

-- To the mixing bowl, add the hash browns and ½ cup of the cheese.
+- To the mixing bowl, add the hash browns and 1/2 cup of cheese.
 With a large spoon, gently stir to combine.

 - In a separate larger mixing bowl, whisk together the eggs, milk, hot sauce, salt, and pepper until blended.

 - Pour the egg mixture over the hash brown mixture and stir gently to combine.
 Carefully pour into the prepared baking dish.
 Use a spoon to prod the filling into an even layer.
-Top evenly with the remaining ½ cup cheese.
+Top evenly with the remaining 1/2 cup of cheese.

 - Cover the casserole with aluminum foil and bake for 30 minutes.

 - Remove the foil and continue baking until the eggs are set, and the potatoes are tender (I use a fork to remove a potato and test it), about 15 to 20 additional minutes.
 Let rest a few minutes.
 Sprinkle with the reserved green onions.
 Slice and enjoy!